Privacy and Cookies Policy of www.ampereeurope.org

 Processing (either capitalized or not) – any operation or set of operations which is performed on Personal Data or on sets of Personal Data.

-Data subject (either capitalized or not) – a natural person whose Personal Data is being Processed.
+Data subject/User (either capitalized or not) – a natural person whose Personal Data is being Processed.

-Child (either capitalized or not) – a natural person under 16 years of age.
+Child/Children (either capitalized or not) – a natural person under 16 years of age, accordingly with Article 8 of the European regulation 2016/679.

 We/us (either capitalized or not) – AMPERE Europe Association